 Invitation for undergraduate students can be found here

-A large part of our past activity has been to identify principles underlying the functional organisation of the early secretory pathway (ER exit site-Golgi) in the Drosophila tissue cultured S2 cells [8-9].
-In this respect, we have characterised the Drosophila orthologue of the large hydrophilic protein Sec16 that defines ER exit sites .
+A large part of our past activity has been to identify principles underlying the functional organisation of the early secretory pathway (ER exit site (ERES)-Golgi) in the Drosophila tissue cultured S2 cells [1, 2].
+In this respect, we have characterised the Drosophila orthologue of the large hydrophilic protein Sec16 that is critical for the biogenesis and maintenance of ERES .
 Recently, we have used an RNAi depletion approach of pre-selected putative ER proteins to identify new components involved this organisation .

 About the group leader